Saitō Dōsan: Biography

 He defeated Oda Nobuhide at the Battle of Kanōguchi in 1547.

-However, in 1549, eventually Oda Nobuhide was defeated by Dōsan, Nobuhide made peace with Dōsan by arranging a political marriage between his son and heir, Oda Nobunaga, and Dōsan's daughter, Nōhime.
+In 1549 Oda Nobuhide was defeated by Dōsan.
+Nobuhide made peace with Dōsan by arranging a political marriage between his son and heir, Oda Nobunaga, and Dōsan's daughter, Nōhime.
 Dōsan, therefore, became the father-in-law of Oda Nobunaga.

 Dōsan supported the marriage which allowed Nobuhide to focus on facing Imagawa Yoshimoto.